kenwals/Wildlife-Rescue/README.md

 ![HTML error message ](wireframe/lint-message-1.png)

 On New case and view case pages, a tag must be paired warning is showing.
 Complying with this warning would result in all the dropdown list values appearing in duplicate.
-So this warning has to be ignored! .
+So this warning has to be ignored!.

 ![HTML error message ](wireframe/lint-message-2.png)